 - Run an interactive analysis (Jupyter notebook)

 |Note that it is not possible to get cost breakdowns by user for different users working in the same workspace|

 How to add/remove individuals from a shared workspace

-If adding someone, you need to hit "enter" (or "return") after entering their user email.
+2. If adding someone, you need to hit "enter" (or "return") after entering their user email.

 How to add/remove a user from a workspace shared with a Group